 SIZE AND REACH

-Halfway into Cinekid’s existence, New Media became an important element.
-What started as Kids&Bits in cultural, art and debating centre De Balie, grew rapidly into the present 1,200 m2 MediaLab, full of interactive installations and workshops.
-Although film still figures largely for young audiences, the multimedia part in particular appeals to children and the MediaLab became an instant success.
+Halfway into Cinekid’s existence, new media became an important element.
+What started as Kids&Bits in De Balie, a cultural, art and debating centre in Amsterdam, grew into its present form – a 1,200 m2 MediaLab full of interactive installations and workshops.
+Although film still holds the prime position for young audiences, forms of multi-media such as digital games, digital storytelling, installations and virtual reality appeal to children, which resulted in the MediaLab becoming an instant success.

 CINEKID FOR PROFESSIONALS

 The Cinekid Foundation has created a programme intended especially for international and European professionals from the children’s media industry.
 Improvement in the quality of media is essential to allow the industry to develop.
 Seminars, an international conference, three co-production markets and network meetings are organised every year during the Cinekid Festival in Amsterdam.
 European and international buyers of film and television, festival programmers and sales agents visit the ScreeningClub to view over 250 new children’s productions and determine what will be broadcast in their countries the following year.
 Cinekid particularly puts Dutch productions in the forefront, and their quality is now internationally recognised.